privacyidea/privacyidea/doc/configuration/useridresolvers.rst

 "homeDirectory" and "objectGUID" being the attributes in the LDAP directory and "homedir" and "studentID" the keys returned in a SAML authentication request.

+The ``MULTIVALUEATTRIBUTES`` config value can be used to specify a list of LDAP user attributes, that should return a list of values.
+The setting is the "mobile" attribute, i.e. privacyIDEA will return a list of mobile telephone numbers.
+E.g. you can set this to ``["mobile", "memberOf"]`` and then it would also return the list of groups of the user user.

 The ``UID Type`` is the unique identifier for the LDAP object.
 If it is left blank, the distinguished name will be used.
 In case of OpenLDAP this can be